-Small areas of the A84 carriageway within scheme extents are recorded as being at medium (0.5% chance) risk of fluvial flooding.
+Small areas of the A84 carriageway within the scheme extents are recorded as being at high (10% chance) risk of fluvial flooding.
 Works will be programmed as far as is reasonably practicable to avoid periods of adverse weather or heavy rainfall.

 Works are restricted to the made ground of the A84 carriageway and TM will be designed in line with existing guidance.
-TM will consist of nightshift lane closures with amnesties.
+TM will consist of nightshift full carriageway closures with amnesties.
 Where required, alternative NMU provisions/routes will be included in the traffic management setup, to minimise impact of the works on NMUs.